 Amino acids are the building blocks of protein.
 Twenty amino acids exist, nine of which your body cannot produce on its own.
 These are known as the essential amino acids , and they are histidine, isoleucine, leucine, lycine, methionine, phenylalanine, threonine, tryptophan and valine.

 When a protein contains these essential amino acids in nearly equal amounts, it's considered a "complete" protein.
 Complete proteins are usually animal products, including poultry, meat, dairy and eggs.
 A few vegetable-based foods are also "complete" and contain all of the essential amino acids.
 These include soy and quinoa.

-Corn does have all of the essential amino acids but is considered a "low-quality" protein or what used to be called an "incomplete" protein.
+Corn does have all of the essential amino acids but is considered a "low-quality" protein or, using an older moniker, an "incomplete" protein.
 Low-quality protein foods may be lacking or have very low quantities of the nine essential amino acids and, therefore, should be combined with other foods to provide adequate amounts of all essential amino acids.